-6.15 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's all staff should be aware of the safeguarding responsibilities for children who are missing education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future.
+6.22 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's all staff should be aware of the safeguarding responsibilities for children who are missing education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future.

-6.16 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who missing:
+6.23 At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who missing:

-- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children: - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences.

-- When removing a child from roll at the standard and non-standard transition points we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files. - If children have prolonged periods of absence the school will hold an attendance panel.
+- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files. - If children have prolonged periods of absence the school will hold an attendance panel.
 This may be in conjunction with other education settings such as high schools in order to gain a fully picture of the family and their situation.
 If attendance does not improve this will lead to the family being fast tracked with a potential fine.
-If other needs are identified these will be dealt with accordingly.
+If other needs are identified these will be dealt with accordingly. - Nurture Lead will work alongside families in order to support children that are persistently absent or late to school.